Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: REAL DATA APPLICATION

-We illustrate our method with the MIMIC-III v1.4 dataset \citep{johnson2016mimic}.
-It contains critical care data for over 40,000 patients from the Beth Israel Deaconess Medical Center between 2001 and 2012.
-Similar to the analysis in \cite{raghu2017deep}, we define a $5 \times 5$ action space by discretizing both medical interventions intravenous (IV) fluid and maximum vasopressor (VP) dosage into 5 levels.
+We illustrate our method with the MIMIC-III v1.4 dataset that contains critical care data for over 40,000 patients from the Beth Israel Deaconess Medical Center between 2001 and 2012 \citep{johnson2016mimic}.
+Following the analysis of \cite{raghu2017deep}, we define a $5 \times 5$ action space by discretizing both medical interventions intravenous (IV) fluid and maximum vasopressor (VP) dosage into 5 levels.
 We define the reward as the negative value of the SOFA score that measures the organ failure of the patients \citep{lambden2019sofa}, so a larger reward is better.
 We consider the state space with 47 physiological features, including the demographics, lab values, vital signs, and intake and output events.
-We construct two datasets, one for a single–stage contextual bandit, and the other for a two-stage DTR, respectively.
+We construct two datasets, one for single–stage contextual bandit, and the other for two-stage DTR.
 We randomly split each data into a training set and a testing set with equal sample size.
 We apply our algorithm to the training data and use BNN to fit the Q-function.
-We did not use BLBM or apply PEVI to this dataset, since the associations between the features and rewards are expected to be highly complex and nonlinear \citep{raghu2017deep}.
-We compare our proposed PBL method against the standard Q-learning method based on BNN without using pessimism and the conservative Q-learning (CQL) method implemented via the \textsf{d3rlpy} package with its default settings.
-Figure \ref{fig:real} reports the frequencies of the assigned treatments, in terms of heatmaps, given by the physicians, the proposed PBL and the standard Q-learning method (Non-Pessi).
-For each heatmap, the axis labels show different levels of each action, where $0$ represents no drug is given, and a nonzero value corresponds the dosage of the IV fluid or VP.
-It can be seen from the plot that the physicians tended to prescribe no vasopressor to patients, but often considered IV fluids with various dosages.
-On the other hand, the learned policy procedured by our pessimism-based method tends to recommend treatment $0$ or $4$ for IV fluids and treatment $0$ for VP, which is consistent with physicians' recommendation to some extent.
-Finally, we use 5-fold cross-validation and apply the importance sampling method \citep{zhang2013robust} to evaluate the average reward under the estimated optimal policies computed by the proposed PBL, the standard Q-learning and CQL.
-Results are depicted in Figure \ref{fig:real_reward}.
-It can be seen that PBL achieves the highest average award among the three methods, demonstrating the superior performance of our method in this real data application.
+We did not use BLBM or apply PEVI to this data, since the associations between the features and rewards are expected to be highly complex and nonlinear \citep{raghu2017deep}.
+We compare our proposed PBL method with the standard Q-learning method based on BNN without using pessimism, as well as the conservative Q-learning (CQL) method implemented via the \textsf{d3rlpy} package at its default setting.